Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Introduction

 \section{Introduction}

 Epidemic models are essential tools for understanding transmission dynamics and informing public health responses.
 Infectious disease transmission is influenced by many factors, including the infectiousness of the disease, the susceptibility of the population, and the behavior of the population in response to the outbreak.
 Behavioral change could include city- or state-wide lockdown policies, school closures, or personal changes such as voluntary masking and can result in a delayed or reduced peak or multiple waves.
-Despite the fact that human behavior drives disease transmission\cite{arthur2017contact}, many traditional modeling approaches do not account for the impact of human behavior changing transmission dynamics, a fact that was exposed by the COVID-19 pandemic.
-The incorporation of behavioral change in epidemic models can help public health officials better understand disease spread and the impact of interventions or messaging, ultimately leading to better outbreak control\citep{osi2025simultaneous}.
+Despite the fact that human behavior drives disease transmission \citep{arthur2017contact}, many traditional modeling approaches treat transmission parameters as fixed over time.
+The COVID-19 pandemic highlighted the limitations of this assumption, and motivated the development of models that explicitly incorporate behavioral feedback mechanisms.
+The incorporation of behavioral change in epidemic models can help public health officials better understand disease spread and the impact of interventions or messaging, ultimately leading to better outbreak control \citep{osi2025simultaneous}.